mattvenn/aerial-photography/docs/lesson-plan.md

     * Hydrogen stored outside with both valves closed,
     * Balloon filled and emptied outside.
 * Fill small balloon with hydrogen for fuel cell demo..
 * Check the Pi boots up and you can use the projector.
+Navigate to the 'presentation' directory on the desktop.
-* Check all photos are deleted from the Pi.
+* Check all photos are deleted from the Pi (see the payload manual).

 # Lesson Plan